Hillary Clinton 2016 presidential campaign: Expectations

 According to nationwide opinion polls in early 2015, Clinton was considered the front-runner for the 2016 Democratic presidential nomination.
 She had gained a broader sweep of early endorsements from the Democratic Party establishment in the 2016 race than she did in 2008, although she did face several primary election challengers, and, in August 2015 Vice President Joe Biden was reported to be seriously considering a possible challenge to Clinton.

-Clinton had a very high name recognition of an estimated 99% (only 11% of all voters said they did not know enough about her to form an opinion) and according to Democratic pollster Celinda Lake, she has had strong support from African-Americans, and among college-educated women and single women.
+In 2015, Clinton's name recognition was estimated at 99% (only 11% of all voters said they did not know enough about her to form an opinion), and according to Democratic pollster Celinda Lake, she has had strong support from African-Americans, and among college-educated women and single women.

 In Time magazine's 2015 list of "The 100 Most Influential People", Clinton praised Massachusetts Senator Elizabeth Warren, who herself was considered as a potential challenger to Clinton, for being a "progressive champion".
 Warren decided not to run for president, despite pressure from some progressives.